Grow

 Stock market prediction

 Stock prices are difficult to predict.
 They change out of the blue and depend on multiple economic and political factors.
 Curiously, the data shows that there is also a strong correlation between stock prices and social media sentiments.
-Articles, news, reviews, and even a single tweet can influence brand reputation and impact stock performance.
+Articles, news, reviews, even a single tweet can influence brand reputation and impact stock performance.

 In 2018, when an American celebrity, Kylie Jenner, tweeted her displeasure with Snapchat, the company’s stock prices went down by 7%, losing over $1.3 billion of market value.